What's New

 “Many times people nearby don’t help because they’re afraid that they will hurt the victim and aren’t confident in what they’re doing,” he said.
 “We want people to know that they can help many victims, just by calling 9-1-1 and doing chest compressions.
 Don’t be afraid to try it.
 We are sure many lives will be saved if the public does Hands-Only CPR for adult victims of sudden cardiac arrest.”

-2005 American Heart Association Guidelines for CPR and ECC, which previously recommended that lay rescuers use compression-only CPR only if they were unable or unwilling to provide rescue breaths.
+The new recommendation for Hands-Only CPR for adults who suddenly collapse is an update to the 2005 American Heart Association Guidelines for CPR and ECC, which previously recommended that lay rescuers use compression-only CPR only if they were unable or unwilling to provide rescue breaths.
 The update puts Hands-Only CPR on par with conventional CPR when used for an adult who has suddenly collapsed.
 This change was supported by evidence published from three separate large studies in 2007, each describing the outcomes of hundreds of instances of bystanders performing CPR on cardiac arrest victims.
 None of those studies demonstrated a negative impact on survival when ventilations were omitted from the bystanders’ actions.
 Hands-Only CPR is easier to remember and results in delivery of a greater number of chest compressions, with fewer interruptions, until more advanced care arrives on the scene.

 Conventional CPR is still an important skill to learn, and medical personnel should still perform conventional CPR in the course of their professional duties.
 The new recommendations apply only to bystanders who come to the aid of adult cardiac arrest victims outside the hospital setting.

-not be used for infants or children, for adults whose cardiac arrest is from respiratory causes (like drug overdose or near-drowning), or for an unwitnessed cardiac arrest.
+Hands-Only CPR should not be used for infants or children, for adults whose cardiac arrest is from respiratory causes (like drug overdose or near-drowning), or for an unwitnessed cardiac arrest.
 In those cases, the victim would benefit most from the combination of chest compressions and rescue breaths in conventional CPR.

 The public is still encouraged to obtain conventional CPR training, where they will learn the skills needed to perform Hands-Only CPR, as well as the additional skills needed to care for a wide range of cardiovascular- and respiratory-related medical emergencies, especially for infants and children.